GeloCode/assestment-node/README.md

 ### Installation

-As it's a NODE application we'll need to have node & npm installed, project's root folder
+Node & npm are a must, go into project's root folder

 ```bash
 npm install